The Emotionally Intelligent Employee: Preparing for the Human Skills of the Future

 • self-reflection

-• Awareness of strengths/weaknesses; awareness of risk taking, self-motivation and wellness, decisiveness, persistance, innovation, perspective-taking, competence, self-confidence, ethics and digital ethics, coping with uncertainty, passion, energy, optimism, integrity, humility, etc (see above sketch)
+• Awareness of: Strengths/weaknesses; risk taking, self-motivation, wellness, decisiveness, persistence, innovation, perspective-taking, competence, self-confidence, ethics, digital ethics, coping with uncertainty, passion, energy, optimism, integrity, humility, etc (see above sketch)

 • Understanding own emotions and triggers

-• Recognize how trauma may drive reactions and triggers
+• Recognizing how trauma may drive reactions and triggers

-• Identify different parts (managers, firefighters, exiles per IFS) that drive emotions and reactions; Understand each part’s role and approach with curiosity
+• Identifying different parts (managers, firefighters, exiles per IFS) that drive emotions and reactions; Understanding each part’s role and approach with curiosity

-• Recognize how different polyvagal states (ventral vagal, sympathetic, dorsal vagal) affect your own emotions, thoughts, and behaviors; Learn to shift from stressed to calm states
+• Recognizing how different polyvagal states (ventral vagal, sympathetic, dorsal vagal) affect your own emotions, thoughts, and behaviors; Learn to shift from unduly stressed to calm states

 Self-Management